Bringing in HR: A Look at Where Americans Draw the Line for Workplace Violations

 Perhaps reporting would occur more often and more quickly if complaints were resolved more successfully.
 While 64.9 percent said their complaints were resolved at least half the time, that left more than a third of participants frustrated with the potential failure of their company’s HR professionals.
 Perhaps that’s a big part of the reason 3 in 4 respondents let issues go unaddressed at least half the time: Many may lack confidence that an effective solution will be implemented.

 Identifying Inappropriate Actions

 Concerning overall understanding of inappropriateness at work, answers from men and women significantly differed.
 While slightly less than half of women were comfortable with colleagues flirting, 63.4 percent of men said it was perfectly fine.
-This gulf widened on actual sexual intimacy at work, with 46.9 percent of men saying they were comfortable with such intimacy occurring.
+This gulf widened on actual intimacy at work, with 46.9 percent of men saying they were comfortable with such intimacy occurring.
 Among women, just 22.9 percent said such actions were appropriate.

 When asked which actions by a co-worker made them most uncomfortable, men stressed physical intrusions.
 At least 80 percent of male participants said they were uncomfortable with a colleague touching them.
 An even greater percentage of women said they experienced discomfort in response to the same question, but the vast majority of female respondents also said they found non-physical acts of aggression intolerable.
-More than 97 percent of women would not be comfortable if a co-worker made comments about sexual activities to them, and more than 9 in 10 felt uncomfortable about a colleague constantly staring below their necklines during workplace conversations.
+More than 97 percent of women would not be comfortable if a co-worker made comments about intimate activities to them, and more than 9 in 10 felt uncomfortable about a colleague constantly staring below their necklines during workplace conversations.

 How Men Perceived Misconduct